 No matter what the seller may tell you, the only way to positively determine if a Pearl is a Natural Pearl is by X-Ray.

 If you're examining French Art Deco jewelry, check for French Hallmarks -"poincon de garantie".
 Generally, (unless removed) all French Art Deco should have a French hallmark.
 Platinum pieces produced in France after 1912 feature a wolf's head.
 Beginning in 1838, gold pieces feature an eagle's head, and for silver, a boar's head.
 Some pieces also have house marks (e.g. "Cartier Paris") and a maker's marks such as a stamp from the factory.

 You will find these very small marks, often on the clasps, along the edge of a bracelet or on the stick of a pin.
-Info on antique jewelry hallmarks on British gold, silver and platinum jewelry is provided on Antique Jewelry Investor.
+Expert Information on Hallmarks on British gold, silver and platinum jewelry is provided on Antique Jewelry Investor.
 Often the marks have worn away with age, so you probably will need a Jewelers Loupe to see these marks.